-Many medical conditions are associated with both pain in the legs and fatigue, and determining the cause of these symptoms requires a trip to the doctor.
-To make a diagnosis, your doctor needs a thorough understanding of your history, including what brings on your symptoms, what improves them, and what other symptoms occur.
+Many medical conditions can cause both pain in the legs and fatigue, and determining the cause of these symptoms often requires a trip to the doctor.
+To make a diagnosis, your doctor needs a thorough understanding of your symptoms, including what brings them on, what improves them, and other symptoms you may have.

 Overtraining is a type of overexertion that can cause both fatigue and muscle aches.
-It is usually seen in competitive athletes, but according to the June 2003 edition of "The Physician and Sports Medicine," it can occur in ordinary fitness enthusiasts who exercise intensely over an extended period of time.
-Other symptoms of overtraining can include irritability, insomnia, anxiety and increased susceptibility to infection.
-It is more likely to affect the New Year's resolution-type of person—that is, someone who drastically increases regular exercise after a long period of inactivity.
+It is usually seen in competitive athletes, but according to the June 2003 issue of "The Physician and Sports Medicine," it can occur in ordinary fitness enthusiasts who exercise intensely over an extended period of time.
+Overtraining may also affect someone who drastically increases their level of activity after a long period of inactivity.
+Other symptoms of overtraining may include irritability, insomnia, anxiety and increased susceptibility to infections.

-Disorders that decrease circulation to the legs can cause aching and fatigue.
-An example of such a disorder is peripheral arterial disease, or PAD.
-PAD is caused by atherosclerotic plaques that block arteries in the extremities, similar to the plaques that block coronary arteries in coronary artery disease.
-PAD classically causes leg pain while walking or climbing stairs, and improves with rest.
-Frequently there is an overall feeling of fatigue due to decreased circulation.
-PAD typically affects older individuals with a long history of cigarette smoking and other cardiovascular disease risk factors, such as high cholesterol and diabetes.
-PAD is a potentially dangerous disorder, as it may also accompany a serious degree of coronary artery disease.
+Disorders that reduce blood flow to the legs can cause aching legs and fatigue.
+Peripheral artery disease (PAD) is one of the most common causes of decreased circulation in the legs.
+PAD is caused by atherosclerotic plaques that block arteries in the legs, similar to the plaques that block arteries of the heart in coronary artery disease.
+PAD classically causes leg pain while walking or climbing stairs, which improves with rest.
+People frequently notice an overall feeling of fatigue as well.
+PAD typically affects older individuals who are current or past cigarette smokers and who have other cardiovascular disease risk factors, such as high cholesterol and diabetes.
+PAD is particularly important because it is a sign of possible heart disease.
+People with PAD often have coronary artery disease as well.

 Fibromyalgia and Chronic Fatigue Syndrome

-- "APLAR Journal of Rheumatology"; Fibromyalgia and Chronic Fatigue Syndrome; Peng Thim Fan; October 2004
+- International Journal of Rheumatic Diseases: Fibromyalgia and Chronic Fatigue Syndrome